A Year 12 team won both the prestigious Innovation Award and the new People’s Choice Award at the SECBE Constructing Excellence Awards.

-During visits to construction sites, boys saw that workers often fail to use the blade guard fitted to existing band saws, because it is tedious and time-consuming to reset the guard manually each time to adjust it for different thicknesses of material.
+During visits to construction sites, boys saw that workers would often not use the blade guard fitted to existing band saws, because it was time-consuming to reset the guard manually each time to adjust it for different thicknesses of material.

 To address the issue, the boys conducted extensive research over six months.
 They came up with three designs, all with the same basic idea.
 The material pushes against the bottom of the blade guard, causing a force that pushes upwards and adjusts the blade guard automatically to the correct and ideal height for cutting.
 Two of the designs use simple rails and sliders to autonomously adjust the height, while the third uses a rack and pinion.
 With no user input needed, saw operators can work in the same way as before, but much more safely.